LJMU-JackMallo/LJMU-JackMallo/README.md

   - ESP-32

 - **Version Control + Project Management:**
-  - Proficient in Git and Jira for managing and tracking extra-curricular university projects.
+  - Proficient in Git and Jira for managing and tracking projects.

 #### Soft Skills: